Best practices for Railgun and a load balancer

 # This is a comment.
 It starts with ##example.com=127.0.0.1www.domain.com=127.0.0.1api.domain.com=127.0.0.1host.anotherdomain.com=127.0.0.1default=127.0.0.1

 railgun-nat.conf file overrides the default behavior.
 You can either add each of your hostnames with an appropriate IP address (in our example, the localhost IP) or uncomment

 default=127.0.0.1.
 The default value tells

 rg-listener that any request for a hostname not defined in the file should be forwarded to this IP.

 It is also recommended that a single centralized Memcached instance is used by all of the servers running

-rg-listener - ideally in an for maximum uptime.
+rg-listener - ideally in an high-availability clustered configuration for maximum uptime.
 Many hosting providers offer their own high-availability in-memory caching services that support Memcached, so you do not have to build and maintain your own cluster.
 This will help improve rates of cache hit when

 rg-listener queries for a previously compressed version of an object to create deltas from.
 Whilst separate Memcached instances for each rg-listener will work the effectiveness of compression will be impacted.